LordOfTheTwelveHouse/OutletApp/Readme.txt

 - App presents fashion clothes, prices, labels propert
 - App runs asynchronously

-If I had more time, I'd clean everything up - but it's 21:30hrs, I need to sleep and work tommorow too!
+- Video attached as IMG : shows the app running
+- Screeshot: shows a screenshot of the app

 Please see video and image for example of the app running

+If I had more time, I'd clean everything up, improve the UX with a loading icon, and comment, and test better the app with UITests too - but it's 21:47hrs, I need to sleep and work tommorow too!

 I've spent less than two hours on this -  so factor that in - if I had more time I'd improve it.